arun-0/microservices-app/README.md

 Other less common OR advanced files
 ├── provider.tf        # Provider (AWS, GCP, etc.) configuration
-├── data.tf            # Data sources to pull existing resources
+├── data.tf            # Data sources to pull existing resources.
+The data block is used to reference outputs from other Terraform configurations (modules) by reading their state, allowing you to utilize shared resources or configuration details.
 ├── locals.tf          # Local variables for reuse
 ├── versions.tf        # Terraform and provider version constraints
 ├── modules/           # Directory for Terraform modules